Obviously named after Ernest Hemingway, the Hemingway app is a popular free writing tool created by Adam and Ben Long.

 Another annoyance is that there is no basic spell checker.

-While the app uses slide-over popup hint boxes, there is little more you can do with them other than omit adverbs.
+While the app uses slide-over popup hint boxes, there is little more you can do with them other than omit adverbs or unnecessary words.

-But once you click omit and you remove the adverb, there is no undo function.
+But once you click omit and you remove the word or adverb, there is no undo function.

-The Hemingway app in either the free or paid versions is not a grammar checker.
+The Hemingway writing app in either the free or paid versions is not a grammar checker.

-It is a simple writing style checker that focuses on only very elementary elements in the writing process, which are basically, long sentences, adverbs and the passive voice.
+It is a simple writing style checker that focuses on only a few elements in the writing process.
+These are long, complex sentences, adverbs, and passive voice.

-That might be okay for a quick check of a 500-word blog post or school essay, but for working writers, the Hemingway Editor doesn’t have very much to offer.
+It is ideal for a quick check of a 500-word blog post or school essay.

 There are far better choices that do a lot more to help you check and improve your writing.

-The biggest downside is that you cannot save or export your work.
+The most significant downsides are that there is no grammar or spell checker, and you cannot save or export your work.

 There are a lot of other choices when it comes to free writing checkers.
-You can read our recent article listing 13 free writing checkers that you can try.
-Most of them offer more and much better options.
+You can read our article listing 14 free writing checkers that you can try.